ZachLuttrell/blank-app/README.md

-    streamlit_app.py: Main application file for running the Streamlit interface. requirements.txt: List of dependencies required to run the application. model/: Directory where the model is stored once downloaded from Google Drive.
+    streamlit_app.py: Main application file for running the Streamlit interface. requirements.txt: List of dependencies required to run the application.
     README.md: This file, containing instructions on how to run the application.

 ## Model Information